telerik/maui-docs/knowledge-base/adding-select-all-option-combobox-dropdown-net-maui.md

 </telerik:RadComboBox >
 ```

-**2.** Handle the IsCheckedChanged event of the CheckBox in the HeaderTemplate.
-In the event handler, execute the ComboBox's SelectAllCommand when the CheckBox is checked, and execute the ComboBox's ClearSelectionCommand when the CheckBox is unchecked.
+**2.** Handle the `IsCheckedChange` event of the `CheckBox` in the `HeaderTemplate`.
+In the event handler, execute the ComboBox's `SelectAllCommand` when the checkbox is checked, and execute the ComboBox's `ClearSelectionCommand` when the checkbox is unchecked.

 ```C#
 private void RadCheckBox_IsCheckedChanged(object sender, IsCheckedChangedEventArgs e)